ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Experiments and Results

 \subsubsection{Results on Short Text}

 The experimental results for short texts are presented in Table \ref{tab:merge_shottext}.
-The following conclusions can be drawn: (1) The overall average metrics of ChunkLLM on Qwen2.5-7B and Llama3.1-8B both outperform those of StreamingLLM and SepLLM, achieving 99.57\% and 99.84\% of the Vanilla model's performance, respectively.
-Notably, ChunkLLM attains optimal performance across 8 out of the 10 evaluation tasks, validating its efficacy in short-text task scenarios.
+The following conclusions can be drawn: (1) ChunkLLM performs comparably to or better than StreamingLLM, SepLLM, and SnapKV in terms of overall average metrics across both Qwen2.5-7B and Llama3.1-8B, achieving 99.57\% and 99.84\% of the Vanilla model's performance, respectively.
+Notably, ChunkLLM attains optimal performance across 5 out of the 10 evaluation tasks, validating its efficacy in short-text task scenarios.
 (2) We perform statistical analyses on the average utilization rate of the KV cache.
 In comparison with SepLLM, ChunkLLM achieves superior performance while consuming a lower volume of KV cache (45.47\% v.s.
 50.20\%).
 Specifically, on the Llama3.1-8B model, ChunkLLM not only exhibits the minimal KV cache usage but also outperforms both SepLLM and StreamingLLM in terms of performance metrics.
 This finding further validates the precision of ChunkLLM in chunk recall, achieving a balanced trade-off between performance and memory consumption.